A Signed Graph Approach to Understanding and Mitigating Oversmoothing in GNNs: Experiments

+\textbf{Sensitivity of Label-SBP to Training Label Ratio.} Since Label-SBP relies on ground-truth labels to construct the negative graph, we conduct an ablation study to examine its sensitivity to the proportion of labeled training data.
+As shown in Figure~\ref{fig: ablation_depth_ratio}(b), Label-SBP’s performance on the CSBM and Cora datasets improves with increasing label ratio when using a 2-layer SGC backbone.
+This aligns with our theoretical result that greater label availability leads to better structural balance in the signed graph, enhancing classification performance.

+Nonetheless, even with a modest training ratio of 20$\%$, Label-SBP achieves over 80$\%$ accuracy, while models trained with 80$\%$ labels approach 100$\%$ accuracy.
+Furthermore, as shown in Table~\ref{table: main results}, Label-SBP outperforms existing methods even under the default training splits of standard benchmarks, highlighting its robustness and practical effectiveness in real-world graph settings.

+\textbf{Analysis of Negative Edge Strength $\beta$ Under Different Homophilic and Heterophilic Levels.} In order to evaluate the performance of SBP on graphs with arbitrary levels of homophily, we conduct an ablation study in the CSBM setting with controllable homophilic and heterophilic levels, following the setup from \cite{GRP-GNN}.
+We examine a wide range of \( \beta \) values, while keeping $\lambda=0.5$, $\alpha=1$ and using a hyperparameter in CSBM, $\phi$, to control the homophily level.
+The graph homophily is measured by $H(G)$.

+Figure~\ref{fig:beta csbm} shows the performance of Feature/Label-SBP across different $\beta$ values.
+In Figures~\ref{fig:beta csbm}(a) and (b), where \( \phi < 0 \) indicates heterophilic graphs, increasing \( \beta \) significantly improves performance.
+Conversely, in Figures~\ref{fig:beta csbm}(c) and (d), where \( \phi > 0 \) corresponds to homophilic graphs, performance deteriorates as $\beta$ increases.
+We observe similar trends on real-world homophilic and heterophilic graph datasets, as shown in Figure~\ref{fig:beta real}.
+These results further highlight the role of $\beta$ as a repulsive force in the message-passing process, supporting our signed graph perspective for understanding and mitigating oversmoothing.

-\textbf{RQ3.3: Performance on large-scale dataset.} Finally, we conduct an evaluation of \ours on the large-scale ogbn-arxiv dataset, and the results are presented in Table \ref{tab: large}.
-Overall, the results demonstrate that Label-\ours-v2 achieves comparable or even superior performance compared to previous normalization methods, particularly in the deep layer setting ($L=16$).
-This verifies the empirical superiority and robustness of our proposed signed graph construction in \ours, which effectively leverages the available label information to alleviate oversmoothing, even at scale.
+\textbf{Performance on Large-Scale Dataset.} To preserve graph sparsity and reduce computational overhead, we adopt SBP variants designed for large-scale graphs, as detailed in Section~\ref{sec: our methods}.
+Results on the ogbn-arxiv dataset are shown in Table~\ref{tab: large}.
+Overall, Label-SBP-v2 matches or outperforms existing normalization methods, particularly in the deep setting $L=16$.
+These results demonstrate the empirical robustness and scalability of SBP-v2, which effectively leverages label information to mitigate oversmoothing even at large scale.

+\textbf{SBP with Different GNN Backbones.} Beyond the SGC backbone, SBP can be seamlessly integrated into other GNN architectures, consistently yielding performance gains.
+Table~\ref{tab: different backbones} shows the results for SBP applied to GCN and GCNII across various model depths.
+SBP improves GCN performance by up to 47 points, particularly at depth $L=16$, and also boosts the performance of GCNII, a state-of-the-art model explicitly designed to address oversmoothing.
+These results further support our insight that promoting structural balance is an effective strategy for mitigating oversmoothing in deep GNNs.

+\textbf{Time Efficiency of SBP.} SBP is highly efficient, adding only minimal overhead compared to vanilla backbones.
+Figure~\ref{fig: time} reports the actual runtime of various methods integrated with SGC on CSBM.
+Feature-SBP is the fastest among all methods, while Label-SBP ranks third—slightly slower than DAGNN but still more efficient than the normalization-based approaches.
+Additional analysis of SBP’s runtime on large-scale graphs is provided in Appendix~\ref{app: time on large}.